Frequently Asked Questions

 Q. What can my son/daughter do with a major in _____? (fill in the blank!)

 A. As a liberal arts institution we are not assigning a specific career direction to each student based simply on the major they select.
 However, there are some careers and majors that are often paired together.
 For more information, students can schedule an appointment with a staff member, and/or visit Handshake where they can access Focus2, which has an "explore the possibilities" module.
 There, students are able to view a list of occupations which are generally associated with a particular major.
 Students may click on individual occupations, and gather valuable information including: earnings, education requirements, outlook, and the responsibilities of the job.

 Q. Are students required to use Career Services?

 Q. My son/daughter is home on break.
 What can they be doing now to work on their career plans while away from campus?

 Q. Is Career Services still available to my son/daughter while they are studying abroad?
 What about after they graduate?

 A. Yes and yes.
 We work with abroad students and graduates over e-mail, phone, and skype and do our best to work around time differences and work schedules!

 Q. Is there funding available to help my son or daughter cover expenses related to their career development?

-A. We offer funding in the form of Internship Fellowships designed to assist with necessary living expenses during an internship experience.
+A. We offer funding in the form of Internship Fellowships designed to assist with necessary living expenses during an unpaid internship experience.
 Students can apply online.
 We also offer interview travel funding which provides up to $100 towards travel expenses for job and/or internship interviews.
 Students can pick up application forms in our office.

 Q. Can my son/daughter get academic credit for an unpaid internship?

 A. Academic credit can be earned through the 1/4 credit Career Connections Internship course, or credit can sometimes be obtained through an independent study.
 To do this the student must work together with a faculty member who then must approve the independent study with the registrar’s office.